How to Evacuate Safely with Your Pet

 Most places are unlikely to take pets.
 Planning ahead of time can make all the difference for your family and your beloved pet.

 The best thing for your pet is to stay with the family.
 This may include seeking refuge with family or friends, or in a pet-friendly hotel/motel.
 You may find that a mass-care shelter ends up being the easiest or only solution.
-If your family goes there, your pet must be placed in an emergency animal shelter, most likely located nearby.
+If your family opts for a mass-care shelter, your pet will typically need to be placed in an emergency animal shelter—usually located nearby.
 While this option is more likely to be your last choice, all things considered, it's a blessing that this is even an option today for pet owners.

 Let’s explore each and try to make plans for all three so they remain viable options.